 After this visit, you will have no restrictions after 6 weeks.
 This will be determined according to the extent of your surgery.

-Advanced Cosmetic Surgery welcomes patients from Overland Park, Leawood and the Missouri and Kansas areas of Kansas City.
+Advanced Cosmetic Surgery welcomes patients from Leawood, Leawood and the Missouri and Kansas areas of Kansas City.
 Call 913-341-2188 for a free consultation.

 No records found for searched term.
 Please try a different search term.